Model-specific functions

 simulateschlather(L::Matrix, m = 1; C = 3.5, Gumbel::Bool = false)

-Requires the lower Cholesky factor L associated with the covariance matrix of the underlying Gaussian process.
+Simulates m independent and identically distributed realisations from Schlather's (2002) max-stable model given the lower Cholesky factor L of the covariance matrix of the underlying Gaussian process.

 If m is not specified, the simulated data are returned as a vector with length equal to the number of spatial locations, $n$; otherwise, the data are returned as an $n$xm matrix.